arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

    You may now be wondering why this is needed for the `single cell model` where there is only one cell by design.
 We've added this feature to facilitate moving from a set of single cell models to a network of these cells, by having a clear differentiation between model and cell parameters.
+   For example, a user may choose to individually test several single cell models before simulating their interactions.
+By using the same global properties for each *model*, and customizing the *cell* global properties, it becomes possible to use the cell descriptions of each cell, unchanged, in a larger network model.

 Earlier in the example we mentioned that it is better to explicitly set all the default properties of your cell, while that is true, it is better yet to set the default properties of the entire